-Craniopharyngiomas have benign histology but malignant behavior, meaning that they tend to invade the surrounding structures and are associated with a short life span.
-Therefore, despite their benign appearance on histology, they are considered low-grade malignancies.
+Craniopharyngiomas have benign Benign Fibroadenoma histology but malignant behavior, meaning that they tend to invade the surrounding structures and can shorten life expectancy Life expectancy Based on known statistical data, the number of years which any person of a given age may reasonably expected to live.
+Population Pyramids.
+Therefore, despite their benign Benign Fibroadenoma appearance on histology, they are considered low-grade malignancies.

 |Sellar region tumors|

 |Primary CNS lymphoma Lymphoma A general term for various neoplastic diseases of the lymphoid tissue.
 Imaging of the Mediastinum||Primary CNS lymphoma Lymphoma A general term for various neoplastic diseases of the lymphoid tissue.
 Imaging of the Mediastinum|